The 2005 Belgian Grand Prix Review

 The pattern from the last races seemed to repeat again in Belgium, with McLaren dominating the weekend only to see Fernando Alonso edge closer to the title.
 In the end, Kimi Raikkonen took his sixth win of the season, but his Renault rival has the title in the pocket with three races remaining.
-Will Gray reviews the events and results from the sixteenth race of 2005
+Will Gray reviews the events and results from the sixteenth race of the 2005 season

 Sometimes a win is just not good enough.